arvida42/davdebrid/README.md

         - 'video'
         - 'subtitle'

-  # This folder contains all remaining video and subtitle files that do not match the conditions of previous unique folders (Shows).
+  # This directory contains all remaining video and subtitle files that do not match the conditions of previous unique directories (Shows).
   - name: 'Movies'
     unique: true
     cond:
       fileTypes:
         - 'video'
         - 'subtitle'

 ```